loopandlearn/news/docs/index.md

 ## Behind the Scenes

-Any idea how many times the LnL team exchanges messages about documentation in any given week?
-What triggers our discussions?
+Any idea how many messages the LnL team exchanges about changes to documentation in any given week?
+We bet you'll be surprised!
+Why do we do this?

-* The *Loop* branch `dev` gets updated
+* The *Loop* `dev` branch gets updated
 * We prepare for the next release of the *Loop* app
 * Customizations are added or adjusted, with associated documention
 * Methods for building Loop (Browser and Mac builds) are updated